Sunday, January 15, 2017

 Imported from Detroit

 But people still live on that street, some of them my old neighbors, and where there's life there's hope.
-I still love Pontiac.
-I would never have had some of my best memories and many of my best friends without it.
+I love Pontiac.
+I would never have had some of my best friends and many of my happiest memories without it.

 "What's that mean on your windshield?"

 "Oh!"
-I smiled with naivety, "It was there when I bought the car.
+I smiled, oblivious to the potential for confrontation.
+"It was there when I bought the car.
 I think it's just a little poke at the imports."

 "You sure it doesn't mean Detroit's no better than a third-world country?"

 She didn't look like someone trying to pick a fight.
-Instead, she seemed to be trying to avoid a fight when there was a potential affront staring her in the face.
+Instead, she seemed to be trying to avoid a fight when there was a possible affront staring her in the face.

-"Oh!" she smiled.
+"Oh!" she laughed.
 "That sounds better to me.
 You see, I'm from Detroit, and I was just about to go a few rounds with you if that was your opinion!"

 I smiled back.
 "Well, ma'am, I'm from Pontiac, and I think people like you and me ought to stick together."